golioth/golioth-firmware-sdk/README.md

 ```

+> [!NOTE]
-> :warning: **Note:** Zephyr-based projects should use the West tool to clone the repo.
-See the
+> Zephyr-based projects should use the West tool to clone the repo.
+See
-Zephyr Quick Start Guide at `examples/zephyr/README.md`.
+> the Zephyr Quick Start Guide at `examples/zephyr/README.md`.

 ### Trying the SDK examples